Blog As Podcast

-A wonderfully designed and organized training program without the right “quality content” is like offering a great packaging for a mediocre product.
+A wonderfully designed and organized training program or an academic curriculum without the right “quality content” is like offering a great packaging for a mediocre product.
 The content is what nourishes the soul of a participant and thus needs paramount focus.
-Before development of content, a definite need has to be established for which the training program is being conducted.
-This is normally not an issue in a training process.
+Before the development of content, a definite need has to be established for which the training program is being conducted.
+This is normally not an issue in the training process.
 The design also is well developed, which creates the needed confidence in a training manager.
 However, the content and delivery at times are not in line with the objectives that the workshop needs to accomplish.
-Following is the methodology of creating a great content:
+Following is the methodology of creating great content:

 1. Define the goals and objectives of a workshop very precisely.
 This is an uphill task.
 It needs an in-depth assessment of the situational gaps.
 Ideally, a good tool needs to be developed for ascertaining the goals and objectives.
 A goal is a specific aim while objectives are tactics that we use to achieve this goal.
 Too many goals can create confusion in content development.
 If you wish to integrate the goals, see the linkages.
 Disconnected non-conjoint goals can wreck the content.

 2. Objectives determine the development process of the content.
 List the objectives clearly and prioritize them in terms of intensity and frequency with which they need to be treated in a workshop.
 Incorrect objectives will give a confusing message to the consumer of the content.

 3. Understand the constraints under which the content needs to be developed.
 The simple formula is first you tell “them” what you wish to tell them.
 Then you tell “them”.
 In the end, you tell them what you told “them.”
 Look at the constraints of cultural sensitivity, comprehension dynamics, depth of treatment, and understand that the content needs to cater to primary senses like visual, feelings, and hearing.
 In a training process observation and hearing creates a significant impact.